A Rather Weak 'Attempt' To Defend

 "quality", despite the fact that the Essay he is criticising challenged

-dialecticians to come clean on this.
+dialecticians to come clean on this very point.

 But, there is more: